dart-lang/site-www/src/_guides/language/analysis-options.md

 `implicit-dynamic: <bool>`
 : A value of `false` ensures that the type inference engine never chooses the `dynamic` type when it can't determine a static type.

+{% comment %}
+TODO: Clarify that description, and insert an example here.
+{% endcomment %}

 ## Enabling linter rules